Spin-Ruijsenaars, q-deformed Haldane-Shastry and Macdonald polynomials: Overview and main results

-of $z_1,\To,z_N$ at the corresponding $N$th roots of unity. \emph{On shell}, i.e.\ after evaluation, we think of $z_j$ as (the multiplicative notation for) the position of site $j$ of the chain, viewed as embedded in the unit circle $S^1 \subseteq \mathbb{C}$.
-We will refer to the $z_j$ as \emph{coordinates}. \end{definition} The pair potential in \eqref{eq:HS} has a neat geometric interpretation: $\ev (-z_i\,z_j)/(z_i-z_j)^2=1/d^2$, \checkedMma with $d = 2 \, \left|\sin(\pi(i-j)/N)\right|$ the chord distance between sites $i$ and~$j$, cf.~Figure~\ref{fg:pot}.
+of $z_1,\To,z_N$ at the corresponding $N$th roots of unity. \emph{On shell}, i.e.\ after evaluation, we think of $z_j$ as (the multiplicative notation for) the position of site~$j$ of the chain, viewed as embedded in the unit circle $S^1 \subseteq \mathbb{C}$.
+We will refer to the $z_j$ as \emph{coordinates}. \end{definition}

-The many remarkable properties of this model include a particularly simple spectrum.
-The energy and momentum are (strictly) additive, with a quadratic dispersion relation: